symbiote-h2020/SymbioteCloud/README.md

 ##2.
 Integration with symbIoTe
  1. Provide platform-specific access to the resource and data

-  Platform owner needs to extend PlatformSpecificPlugin class of the ResourceAccessProxy.
-Method that needs to be extended is readResource, accepting resourceId (id of the resource that is uses to identify the resource internally within a platform).
-Method must return a simple POJO object containing the current value of the resource with specified resourceId.
+  Platform owner needs to extend *PlatformSpecificPlugin* class of the *ResourceAccessProxy*.
+The method that needs to be extended is *readResource*, accepting *resourceId* (id of the resource that is uses to identify the resource internally within a platform).
+This method must return a simple POJO object containing the current value of the resource with specified resourceId.

   ```
   public Observation readResource(String resourceId) {